 Now, they’re even easier to build with Cocos and Unity plug-ins and an expanded implementation partner program. “

-Pretty much like “pre-ordering”, which is popular in the video game industry, but no word yet if user will also need to shell out cash in order to “Pre-Register” for a premium app or game.
+Google Play Instant is pretty much like “pre-ordering”, which is popular in the video games industry, but no word yet if users will also need to shell out cash in order to “Pre-Register” for a premium app or game.

 Image Credit: Betanews